Index to all pages:

 • The use of SAWS-certified commercial car wash facilities is allowed any day.

-• Hotels, motels and other lodging must limit linen/towel changes to once every three nights, except for health and safety.
+• Hotels, motels, and other lodgings must limit linen/towel changes to once every three nights, except for health and safety.

 Last Digit of Address Day